 Some cards allow authorized users to take advantage of perks like statement credits.

 Which Banks Let You Add a Child as a Credit Card Authorized User

 Banks have different rules on adding children as authorized users to credit cards.
 Some banks, like American Express, have restrictive rules.
-Whereas other banks, like Barclays, are very lenient.
+Whereas other banks, like Capital One, are very lenient.

 1. American Express